api3dao/old-api3-docs/docs/airnode/next/grp-providers/guides/build-an-airnode/deploying-airnode.md

 ## Deploy with Docker
 The recommended way to deploy Airnode is by using the Docker [deployer image](../../docker/deployer-image.md).
 This image simply implements the deployer CLI which is not intended to be used directly.
 Try out the [Quick Deploy](../../tutorial/) tutorial if you wish to become familiar with the deployer image first.

-The deployer interacts with your cloud provider (AWS) to deploy Airnode programmatically, without requiring you to click through a lot of ever-changing graphical interfaces.
+The deployer interacts with a cloud provider (AWS) to deploy Airnode programmatically, without requiring you to click through a lot of ever-changing graphical interfaces.
 For it to do so, an `aws.env` file is required and was discussed in [Configuring an Airnode](./configuring-airnode.md#creating-aws-env).

 ## Install Docker